 Tax in retirement Age-related tax allowances

 Not all income you receive is taxed.
 Individuals have an annual personal allowance, which is an amount of income they can keep tax-free.
-For most people born after 5 April 1948 it is £9,440 for 2013-14.
+For most people it is £10,00 for 2014-15 (£9,440 for 2013-14).
 Older people may be eligible for a larger tax-free allowance, depending on their age and total income.

 Age-related allowance income limits